zarf-dev/proposals/0035-feature-flags/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-- Feature flags provides a lot of benefits.
-- Maintainer flexibility is paramount.
-Low impact to add things and can iterate on
-- Specifically, this lets users may opt-in to specific features
-- Documentation benefits, so that significant features can easily be tracked.
-Currently this information is available in Github commits.
+Feature flags have been discussed often in Zarf as a step on the path to v1.0.0 and we believe they provide significant enough benefits to offset the complexity they add.
+Maintainer flexibility is the foremost benefit, allowing for experimental features to be added and iterated on.
+Allowing users to opt-in for alpha previews and beta testing also provides additional ways for Zarf maintainers to get feedback and shape features into a complete state before they are made fully available.
+There's also documentation benefits.
+By associating features to their release version, users may more easily track which minimum version is required to get the functionality they need.
+Currently this information can be dug up in GitHub releases and commits, but is not modeled explicitly in the codebase.

-### FIXME Goals
+### Goals

 <!--
 List the specific goals of the ZEP.
 What is it trying to achieve?
 How will we